Reservoir: Biology

 A great cormorant (Phalacrocorax carbo) perched on a buoy at Farmoor Reservoir, Oxfordshire.
 As reservoirs may contain stocks of fish, numerous water-bird species may rely on reservoirs and form habitats near them.

 Dams can produce a block for migrating fish, trapping them in one area, producing food and a habitat for various water-birds.
 They can also flood various ecosystems on land and may cause extinctions.

 Creating reservoirs can alter the natural biogeochemical cycle of mercury.
 After a reservoir's initial formation, there is a large increase in the production of toxic methylmercury (MeHg) via microbial methylation in flooded soils and peat.
 MeHg levels have also been found to increase in zooplankton and in fish.

+The process of limnization, such as the creation of large reservoir cascades on major rivers, can inadvertently recreate historical hydrological conditions (e.g., Late Quaternary proglacial lakes) and generate numerous vacant ecological niches.
+This transformation often turns regulated rivers into highly effective invasion corridors, facilitating the rapid range expansion of eurybiontic species that are pre-adapted to lake-type habitats.

 Human impact

 Dams can severely reduce the amount of water reaching countries downstream of them, causing water stress between the countries, e.g. the Sudan and Egypt, which damages farming businesses in the downstream countries, and reduces drinking water.

 Farms and villages, e.g. Ashopton can be flooded by the creation of reservoirs, ruining many livelihoods.
 For this very reason, worldwide 80 million people (figure is as of 2009, from the Edexcel GCSE Geography textbook) have had to be forcibly relocated due to dam construction.